rhaleblian/dslibris/README.txt

 Herein lie dslibris and supporting libraries.
 The method below assumes you are using either MSYS/MINGW with devkitPro.

-PREREQUISITES

-devkitPro (on SourceForge);
-Linux, or Windows with MSYS/MINGW.

 BUILDING

+Prerequisites:

+* devkitPro
+* If on Windows XP, MSYS/MINGW.
+The MSYS provided with devkitPro is fine.

+To build:

 cd ndsibris/trunk
 make

 INSTALLATION